 SketchUp can be a bit difficult to get used to when you’ve never used it before, but it won’t take long to pick it up with the multitude of tutorials that you can find online.

-Last but not least, on this list of best free graphic design software is Krita.
+Krita is last but definitely not least on this list of best free graphic design software.
 This one is pretty underrated, but if you’re a graphic designer on a budget, you’ll find that it will help many of your projects.

 Krita is continually coming out with updates and is always changing depending on what users are suggesting, which is impressive for free graphic design software.
 It’s available for both Windows and Apple computers.